7 Festivals on the Golden Triangle Tour!

 The Bashful Kailash Fair And Festivals, Agra

-If there is something that is as pleasing to the heart as the sight of the Taj Mahal, it has to be hands down the celebration of the Kailash festival in Agra.
+If there is something as pleasing to the heart as the sight of the Taj Mahal, it has to be, hands down, the celebration of the Kailash festival in Agra, a highlight among Golden Triangle Tour festivals.

-Kailash festival is an annual festivity of Agra that honors “the destroyer” of the Hindu religion, Lord Shiva.
+Kailash festival is an annual festivity of Agra that honours “the destroyer” of the Hindu religion, Lord Shiva.

 During this time of the year, Agra and the areas nearby are decked like a bride.
 In the gist of which, one can find the whole city brimming with festive charms.
 So much so, that you will see the city groove to the symphonies of prayers and songs of happiness.